VirusTotal/yara/docs/modules/pe.rst

 .. c:type:: entry_point

-    Entry point raw offset or virtual address depending if YARA is scanning a file or process memory respectively.
+    Entry point raw offset or virtual address depending on whether YARA is scanning a file or process memory respectively.
 This is equivalent to the deprecated ``entrypoint`` keyword.

 .. c:type:: image_base